Talkamatic/dialogue-domain-descriptions/docs/rasa_nlu.md

 # Generate training data

 In order to use Rasa NLU with TDM, we need to train the model.
-The Tala SDK can be used to generate training data for your DDD: `tala generate-rasa my-ddd eng > training_data.yml`.
+The Tala SDK can be used to generate training data for your DDD: `tala generate rasa my-ddd eng > training_data.yml`.

 # Configure the pipeline